Learn my foolproof method for making simple, high rise biscuits with just 3 ingredients. Warm, fluffy, and perfect for any meal!

-My easy method for making simple, high rise, fluffy biscuits is the best I’ve found.
-And good news, it takes just minutes of your time.
+My easy method for making simple, high rise, 3 ingredient biscuits is the best I’ve found.
+Even better, it takes just minutes of your time.
+Now there’s no excuse not to serve warm fluffy biscuits with dinner or alongside that cozy bowl of soup, stew, or chili!
+The secret is in those 3 little ingredients, below!

-- Buttermilk ~ I buy cultured buttermilk right in the milk section of the supermarket.
-It’s low fat, tangy, and delicious, sort of like drinkable yogurt.
+- I buy cultured buttermilk right in the milk section of the supermarket.
+It’s thick, low fat, tangy and delicious, sort of like drinkable yogurt.

-Biscuit science moment: how to get fluffy biscuits
+biscuit science 101: how to get the fluffiest biscuits

 The aim here is to get cold butter cut into the flour quickly, finely, and efficiently.
 It’s the bits of cold butter hitting the heat of a super hot oven that causes the dough to spring up and rise tall.
 That rising makes the texture light and fluffy.
 There are lots of opinions about the best method for mixing the butter into flour, here are my top choices:

-- Put the flour and pieces of butter in the processor, close the lid, and pulse 20-25 times.
+- Put the flour and pieces of cold butter in the bowl of a food processor, close the lid, and pulse 20-25 times.

 - Remove to a bowl to stir in the liquid.